Definition of Affiliate marketing

 Reciprocity is a psychological principle that holds tremendous sway in the world of affiliate marketing.
 It revolves around the exchange of valuable commodities, where affiliates offer free resources or discounts in return for a specific action from the consumer, such as subscribing to a newsletter or making a purchase.

 To take advantage of reciprocity, affiliates can introduce exclusive promotions and discounts tailored to their target audience.
 This tactic can create a sense of exclusivity and encourage consumers to engage with the offer.
-Providing free, valuable content to the audience can be a valuable tactic for affiliates.
+Additionally, providing free, valuable content to the audience can be a valuable tactic for affiliates.
 It can establish a sense of goodwill and encourage consumers to reciprocate by sharing the content or making a purchase.

 Emotional appeal in Affiliate marketing